-The DXM can be a Modbus RTU client device to other server devices and can be a Modbus server device to another Modbus RTU client.
-The DXM uses the primary RS-485 port (M+/M-) as a Modbus RTU client to control external server devices.
+The DXM Controller can be a Modbus RTU client device to other server devices.

+The DXM Controller uses the primary RS-485 port as a Modbus RTU client to control external server devices.
 All wired devices connected to the client RS-485 port must be server devices.

-- As a Modbus RTU client device, the DXM controls the external server connected to the primary RS-485 port, the local ISM radio, the local I/O base board, and the local display board. - As a Modbus RTU server device, the DXM local registers can be read from or written to by another Modbus RTU client device.
+As a Modbus RTU client device, the DXM Controller controls external servers connected to the primary RS-485 port, the local ISM radio, local I/O base board, and the local display board.